samugit83/AutoCodeAgent2.0/README.md

 ## Human-in-the-Loop: Collaborative Inquiry and Feedback
-The Deep Search process incorporates a “human in the loop” approach to ensure that the final output is not only technically precise but also contextually relevant.
+The Deep Search process incorporates a "human in the loop" approach to ensure that the final output is not only technically precise but also contextually relevant.
 This model introduces strategic human intervention at critical junctures to answer key questions, validate the collected information, and steer the search process towards specific objectives.

 **Continuous Interaction:** Users are prompted to provide feedback and respond to targeted questions from the agent, allowing for ongoing refinement.
 **Data Validation:** Human oversight helps verify and confirm the extracted data, reducing errors and enhancing overall data quality.